Adamant-im/AIPs/AIPS/aip-10.md

 	"asset": {}
 }
 ```
-Transaction transferring 0.49 ADM from U15423595369615486571 to U11962225491348738609
+Transaction returned by ADAMANT node.
+Transfer of 0.49 ADM from U15423595369615486571 to U11962225491348738609.

 ## Rationale

-Specifiying current behaviour will help develop alternative clients/nodes and give opportunity to improve current scheme in the future.
+Describing current transaction structure will help to develop alternative ADAMANT clients and nodes.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).